frotunato/PineappleJS/README.md

 ```

 ## How to use it?
-- Start the web server and access the gui
+- Start the web server and access the GUI
 - Write some code!
 - Download the generated .schematic file
 - Use MCedit 0.13 to open it